astronomer/docs/software/install-aws-standard.md

 nginx:
   # IP address the nginx ingress should bind to
   loadBalancerIP: ~
-  #  Set to 'true' when deploying to a private EKS cluster
+  #  Set to 'true' when deploying to a private EKS cluster.
   privateLoadBalancer: false
   # Dict of arbitrary annotations to add to the nginx ingress.
 For full configuration options, see https://docs.nginx.com/nginx-ingress-controller/configuration/ingress-resources/advanced-configuration-with-annotations/
   ingressAnnotations: {service.beta.kubernetes.io/aws-load-balancer-type: nlb} # Change to 'elb' if your node group is private and doesn't utilize a NAT gateway
+  # If all subnets are private, auto-discovery may fail.
+  # You must enter the subnet IDs manually in the annotation below.
+  # service.beta.kubernetes.io/aws-load-balancer-subnets: subnet-id-1,subnet-id-2
 astronomer:
   houston:
     config: